By Gwen Frangs / Cambridge, UK / December 2020

 This is how you guided your people

-to make for yourself a glorious name.
+to make for yourself a glorious name.15 Look down from heaven and see,

 from your lofty throne, holy and glorious.